-A person may, subject to such requirements as the Senate may determine, be admitted if such a person is in possession of a National Senior Certificate, Senior Certificate or an equivalent certificate, but lacks not more than one requirement for admission provided that:

-- (a) the person shall have reached the age of 23 in the first year of registration and shall have at least: - three years' appropriate work experience; and/or - capacity for the proposed instructional programme, which shall be tested at the discretion of the respective Head of Department; and

-- (b) the relevant Faculty Board shall be satisfied that the applicant has sufficient academic ability to ensure success, and that the person's standard of communication skills, and/or work experience are such that the person, in the opinion of the relevant Faculty Board, should be able to complete the proposed instructional programme successfully.
-If required, the communication skills and study skills shall be tested and; - (Amended w.e.f.
-2015/01) - (c) the person's application for admission in terms of Rule G7(3) is approved prior to registration.
+A person may, subject to such requirements as the Senate may determine, be admitted to the Institution if such a person does not comply with the requirements set out in sub-paragraphs G7(1) and G7(2) provided that: - (a) The person shall have reached the age of 23 in the first year of registration and shall have at least: - three years' appropriate work experience; and/or - capacity for the proposed instructional programme, which shall be tested at the discretion of the respective Head of Department; and - (b) the relevant Faculty Board shall be satisfied that the person's standard of communication skills, ability to study successfully and/or work experience are such that the person, in the opinion of the relevant Faculty Board, should be able to complete the proposed instructional programme successfully.
+If required, the communication skills and study skills should be tested; and - (c) the person's application for admission in terms of Rule G7(3) is approved prior to registration.
+Applicants intending to gain admission through Rule G7(3) must submit their applications at least four months before commencement of the academic year.
+(Amended w.e.f.
+2017/01)

-G7(4) SOUTH AFRICAN SENIOR CERTIFICATE EXAMINATION AUTHORITIES ACCEPTABLE FOR ADMISSION PURPOSES
+G7(4) SOUTH AFRICAN SENIOR CERTIFICATE EXAMINATION AUTHORI-TIES ACCEPTABLE FOR ADMISSION PURPOSES